 Supervision and Monitoring Deputy General Management Office

-Manage the global supervision and evaluation activities of entities through continuous monitoring and inspection activities, and promote robust, committed, transparent, and dynamic supervision that contributes effectively and efficiently to preserving the soundness and liquidity of the financial system.
+It directs the overall supervision and evaluation activities of institutions through continuous monitoring and inspection activities, and promotes robust, committed, transparent and dynamic supervision that contributes effectively and efficiently to preserving the soundness and liquidity of the financial system.

-Manage activities related to the supervision of entities’ exposure to relevant risks of their activity, from a comparative, aggregate, and prospective perspective.
+It directs the activities related to the supervision of the exposure of institutions to the relevant risks of their activity, from a comparative, aggregate and forward-looking perspective.

-Manage activities related to horizontal analysis applied to the supervision of financial entities, currency exchange operators, and payment service providers in all their roles, and promote the adoption of analytical solutions to strengthen cross-sectional supervision.
+It directs the activities related to horizontal analysis applied to the supervision of financial institutions, exchange operators and payment service providers in all its roles and promotes the adoption of analytical solutions to strengthen cross-cutting supervision.

 autoridades stachuk claudia